 The courses that you plan to take should meet the following conditions:

 - Courses must be taken at an accredited Canadian university (for LoP).
 Transfer credits are not normally granted for online or distance courses unless you can demonstrate, through your application, that there are extenuating circumstances.
-Please note, transfer credits are not normally granted for courses at York University or Ryerson University due to their proximity to the three U of T campuses unless you have extenuating circumstances.
+Please note, transfer credits are not normally granted for courses at York University or Toronto Metropolitan University (Ryerson University) due to their proximity to the three U of T campuses unless you have extenuating circumstances.

 - Courses must not be offered by Daniels or the Faculty of Arts & Science in the session for which you are requesting the Letter of Permission/Post-Admission transfer credit.
 You are expected to complete courses at U of T when it’s possible to do so.

 - Courses should have a similar number of instructional hours and duration (i.e., weeks) as a Daniels or Faculty of Arts & Science course.
 Note that courses offered in a significantly condensed format and/or intersession courses (for example, courses offered during U of T’s winter break) may not be eligible for transfer credit.